UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/procedures/covid-vaccination/1/README.md

 **UPDATE - 18th March 2022** There are now new codes for things like 3rd/4th/booster dose of vaccine.
 The latest prevalence shows `65.0% - 66.3%` have at least one vaccine code in the GP_Events table, and `88.2% - 93.6%` have at least one code for the vaccine in the GP_Medications table.

+**UPDATE - 24th January 2024** There has clearly been a reporting change as the prevalence of the vaccine as a medication has gone down.
+The event codes for the administration of the COVID vaccine seem to be the reliable place to find this informaiton.

 ### MED

 | Date       | Practice system | Population | Patients from ID | Patient from code |